CatLooks/hexagons/docs/ui-system.md

     * `onTranslate` - executed when UI system changes the language.
     * `onActivate` - executed when the element is activated.
     * `onDeactivate` - executed when the element is deactivated.
-    * `onRecalculate` - executed when the element is being recalculated.

 ## Extra settings

 Additionally, every element has configurable flags:
 - `ignore` - if `true`, element will ignore all events and not propagate them to children
 - `transparent` - if `true`, element will allow elements below to be able to be hovered over.
-- `forwarding` - if `true`, the render buffer will be forwarded before the drawing calls.

 ## Padding & Margin